-Consequently, when sexual misconduct allegations do not meet the federal threshold of a Title IX violation, NUHS reserves the right to determine in its sole discretion, whether the sexual conduct described in a complaint constitutes a sufficient risk to the NUHS community to warrant further administrative action as a potential violation of NUHS policies that prohibit sexual misconduct (e.g., as described within the NUHS Code of Student Conduct, the Faculty Handbook or the Employee Handbook).
-NUHS remains committed to fostering a safe learning community that promotes prompt reporting of all types of sexual misconduct and the timely and fair resolution of sexual misconduct complaints.
+As a consequence, when sexual misconduct allegations do not meet the threshold of a Title IX violation, NUHS reserves the right to determine in its sole discretion, whether the sexual misconduct described in a complaint constitutes a sufficient risk to the NUHS community to warrant further administrative action as a potential violation of NUHS policies that prohibit sexual misconduct, e.g., as described within the NUHS Code of Student Conduct, Faculty Handbook or Employee Handbook.
+NUHS is committed to fostering a safe learning community that promotes prompt reporting of all types of sexual misconduct and the timely and fair resolution of sexual misconduct complaints.
+An attempt to commit any act identified in the NUHS Code of Student Conduct, Faculty Handbook, Employee Handbook or any other policy prohibiting other forms of behavioral misconduct; as well as assisting, willfully encouraging or facilitating similar acts, shall be considered an actionable violation of university policy.